Trump, Cuomo clash as NY governor threatens to defy potential order to reopen economy

 CUOMO SAYS TRUMP HAS 'DELIVERED FOR NEW YORK' BUT CAN BE 'VICIOUS'

-“If he ordered me to reopen in a way that would endanger the public health of the people of my state, I wouldn’t do it,” Cuomo told CNN.
+“If he ordered me to reopen in a way that would endanger the public health of the people of my state, I wouldn’t do it,” Cuomo told CNN earlier Tuesday morning.
 “And we would have a constitutional challenge between the state and the federal government and that would go into the courts and that would be the worst possible thing he could do at this moment.”

 The fight escalated and expanded quickly from there, with Trump first blasting Cuomo for seeking "Independence" and then likening the tensions with numerous states to a “mutiny.”